KAI T-50 Golden Eagle: Overview

 The T-50 Golden Eagle resembles the F-16 Fighting Falcon, though it is only 80% of the size.
-The aerospace engineering units of Samsung, Hyundai, and Daewoo were merged to form KAI, and Lockheed Martin designed the avionics including providing the fly-by-wire system.

 The trainer has seating for two pilots in a tandem arrangement.
-The high-mounted canopy developed by Hankuk Fiber is applied with stretched acrylic, providing the pilots good visibility.
+The high-mounted canopy developed by Hankuk Fiber is applied with stretched acrylic, providing the pilots with good visibility.
 The trainer has been tested to offer the canopy with ballistic protection against 4 lb objects impacting at 400 knots.
-The altitude limit is 14,600 m (48,000 ft), and airframe is designed to last 8,000 hours of service.
+The altitude limit is 14,600 m (48,000 ft), and the airframe is designed to last 8,000 hours of service.
 The seven internal fuel tanks have a capacity of 2,655 L (701 US gal), five in the fuselage and two in the wings.
 An additional 1,710 L (452 US gal) of fuel can be carried in the three external fuel tanks.
 T-50 trainer variants have a paint scheme of white and red, and aerobatic variants white, black, and yellow.

 The T-50 uses a single General Electric F404-102 turbofan engine license-produced by Samsung Techwin, upgraded with a FADEC system jointly developed by General Electric and KAI.
 The engine consists of three-staged fans, a seven-axial-stage arrangement, and an afterburner.
 The aircraft has a maximum speed of Mach 1.5.
 Its engine produces a maximum of 78.7 kN (17,700 lbf) of thrust with afterburner.
 The more powerful GE F414 and Eurojet EJ200 engines have been suggested as the new engine for the T-50 family.